Famke Louise: Life and career

 Meijer was born in Amsterdam in the Netherlands.
 In February 2016, Meijer started her own YouTube channel under her nickname Famke Louise.
 After she became known, she began using Famke Louise as her stage name.
 At first Meijer made prank videos with several friends; several of her videos were criticized for being fake.
 Because of this criticism Meijer decided to delete all her previous videos.
 She then began making videos about beauty, fashion and started vlogging.
 In 2017 she appeared in the Dutch television series Models in Paris: Het Echte Leven, where she was guided into the life of modelling; after the series ended, Meijer took part in photo-shoots with various Dutch magazines.

 At the end of 2017, Meijer started working on her singing career.
 In November 2017 she released the single "Op Me Monnie", (Dutch/Surinamese mixed slang for: "I'm on my Paper/ On my money") which received attention from national media in The Netherlands several times.
 After this Meijer released the singles "Vroom" and "Lit".
 In March 2018, she released the single "Fan" in collaboration with rapper Ronnie Flex.
 The single achieved one million streams within one day and reached first place on the Dutch Single Top 100 chart.
 Meijer then released various singles like "Evoluatie", "High", "Slangen"(Snakes) and "Zonder Jou".(Without You) In June 2018, Meijer released the single "Wine Slow (Remix)" in collaboration with the Dutch rappers Ronnie Flex, Idaly and Bizzey.
 Rapper Bizzey was also Meijer's manager from end 2017 until November 2018, he helped her with the start of her career.

-Meijer appeared on the 19th season of the Dutch television series Expeditie Robinson in September 2018 and in StukTV's Jachtseizoen in November 2018.
+Meijer appeared on the 19th season of the Dutch television series Expeditie Robinson in September 2018 and in StukTV's Het Jachtseizoen in November 2018.
 In November Meijer got her own documentary series on Videoland, which premiered at the Tuschinski cinema in Amsterdam.
 Since the end of 2018, Meijer has been signed to the Dutch Record label SPEC by Ali B. and Breghje Kommers.

 In June 2019, Meijer won a FunX Music Award in the category Artist of the Year – Female; she was the first to win the Award in that category.
 In 2019 Meijer was guest jury member in Holland's Next Top Model and she appeared on Ik hou van Holland.

 In 2020 she made a documentary called Bont Girl (translated as Fur Girl) in which she exposed the Chinese fur industry.
 That same year she appeared as Monkey in the Dutch television series The Masked Singer.
 In November 2020 Meijer released her debut album NEXT.

 She faced criticism in September 2020 after she uploaded a video where she said she would no longer be following COVID-19 restrictions.
 She later removed the video and issued an apology.